Roberto Mallari

-Roberto Calara Mallari (born 27 March 1958) is a Filipino bishop of the Catholic Church who serves as bishop of the Diocese of San Jose in the Philippines.
+Roberto “Bobet” Calara Mallari (born March 27, 1958) is a Filipino prelate of the Catholic Church.
+He is the fourth Bishop of Tarlac, serving in the position since 2025.
+He previously served as Bishop of Diocese of San Jose from 2012 to 2024 and Auxiliary bishop of Archdiocese of San Fernando from 2006 to 2012.

 Biography and priesthood years

-Mallari was born in Masantol, Pampanga, Philippines on 27 March 1958.
-After completing philosophical and theological studies at San Carlos Seminary in Makati City, he was ordained a deacon of the Archdiocese of San Fernando on 15 March 1982, and a priest of the same on 27 November 1982.
+Mallari was born in Masantol, Pampanga, Philippines, on March 27, 1958.
+After completing philosophical and theological studies at San Carlos Seminary in Makati, he was ordained a deacon of the Archdiocese of San Fernando on March 15, 1982, and a priest of the same on November 27, 1982.

 Following his ordination, he served in various roles throughout the archdiocese, including as a pastor at local churches and as a spiritual director and philosophy director at Mother of Good Counsel Seminary in San Fernando, Pampanga.